axcora/axcorassg/content/components/start.md

   js:
     - axcora
   ```
-  This approach ensures you get every feature, but for optimal performance, you can tailor individual pages or themes with just the components required[2][4].
+  This approach ensures you get every feature, but for optimal performance, you can tailor individual pages or themes with just the components required.

 - **Automatic Minification:**
   Every CSS and JS component you use—regardless of theme or per-article—will be auto-minified by Axcora during build.
-This keeps builds lightweight, fast, and efficient[2].
+This keeps builds lightweight, fast, and efficient.

 - **Ready-to-Use Themes:**
   Select from a range of built-in visual styles to match your project’s tone: